The Lov\'asz conjecture holds for moderately dense Cayley graphs: Proof of Theorem

-as $c\le 1/200$.
 It remains to connect $v_k$ and $u_k$ with a directed path that spans all remaining vertices.
-Consider the digraph $D'$ with all $v_i,u_i$ ($i\in[k-1]$), as well as the connecting paths found in-between, deleted.
-By the above inequality and since $\nu\ll \tau$, $D'$ enjoys essentially the same expansion and minimum degree properties as $D$.
-In particular, Corollary~\ref{cor:lopatel} applies to $D'$ to find a Hamilton directed path from $v_k$ to $u_k$.
-Combined with the previous paths found, we have thus produced a disjoint collection of paths partitioning $V(D)$ with endpoints $v_i\to u_i$ for each $i\in[k]$.
+Consider the digraph $\bar D'$ with all $v_i,u_i$ ($i\in[k-1]$) and the connecting paths found in-between deleted.
+By the above inequality and since $\nu\ll \tau$, $\bar D'$ enjoys essentially the same expansion properties as $\bar D$, so Corollary~\ref{cor:lopatel} applies to give a Hamilton directed path from $v_k$ to $u_k$.
+Combined with the previous paths, we have a disjoint collection of paths partitioning $V(\bar D)$ with endpoints $v_i\to u_i$ for each $i\in[k]$.
+Lifting each of them back to $G$ gives a spanning linear forest whose components are paths from $a_i$ to $b_i$ for each $i\in[k]$, completing the proof.

-Finally, by uncontracting the edges in $D$, this produces a spanning linear forest with endpoints given by the pairs $a_i$ and $b_i$, $i\in [k]$, and completes the proof.
+\begin{remark} Strictly speaking, applying Lemma~\ref{lem:connecting lemma} and Corollary~\ref{cor:lopatel} requires a minimum semi-degree condition which fails at the singleton sources and sinks in $D^\ast$ and $\bar D$, as these vertices have zero degree on one side.
+This is only a technicality: on the missing side, we may simply declare each such vertex to have every other vertex as a neighbour.
+These artificial arcs do not affect the lift, since each singleton is used only as an endpoint of one of the constructed paths and so no artificial arc ever appears in the interior of a path.
+With this convention the minimum semi-degree hypothesis is satisfied and the lemmas apply as stated. \end{remark}